GOPIKA-K-P/weather/README.md

 # My Project

-This content is dynamically generated in Indian Time (IST): 2025-01-22 17:45:23 IST
+This content is dynamically generated in Indian Time (IST): 2025-01-22 18:22:08 IST

 Current Weather in Coimbatore:
 Temperature: 28.88 °C
-Condition: scattered clouds
+Condition: haze